UniversalDependencies/docs/treebanks/el_gud/index.md

 ## Description

 GUD is a resource for EL manually annotated for morphology and syntax.
-It is an ongoing project led by Stella Markantonatou and Vivian Stamou (hereinafter: the GUD team), both researchers at the [Institute for Language and Speech Processing](http://www.ilsp.gr/) (ILSP/Athena Research Centre).
+It is an ongoing project led by Stella Markantonatou and Vivian Stamou (hereinafter: the GUD team), both researchers at the [Institute for Language and Speech Processing](http://www.ilsp.gr/) (ILSP/Athena Research Centre), with the contribution of students of [Language Technology](https://www.di.uoa.gr/en/studies/graduate/lg), an MSc program co-organised by the National and Kapodistrian University of Athens (NKUA) and ILSP.
+The texts include randomly selected extracts of Modern Greek fiction.
+The annotation scheme used for the morphological annotation of GUD is based on UD.v2.
 The GUD program is related with the development of dialectal treebanks.
 All dialectal treebanks, with the exception of the Griko treebank, have been developed with active annotation relying on GUD.

 The UD documentation for EL morphology ([el_pos](https://github.com/UniversalDependencies/docs/tree/pages-source/_el/pos) and [el_feat](https://github.com/UniversalDependencies/docs/tree/pages-source/_el/feat)) is based on research in the context of the GUD.